juliesymons/juliesymons/GettingStarted.md

 Thus a *tensor field* is a multidimensional array of tensors.
 This field can have zero, one, two, or three dimensions.

 Types of fields:
 * ScalarField
 * VectorField
 * MatrixField
 * ComplexField       (a scalar field with complex elements)
 * ComplexVectorField (a vector field with complex elements)
 * ColorField         (a field where each order-1 tensor is a pixel)

 Additional field types may be defined by the user.

+refer back to counter and colormovie and what are the calls like fieldShape, etc?